Basic MVC Architecture

 The model is responsible for managing the data of the application.
 It responds to the request from the view and it also responds to instructions from the controller to update itself.

-The controller is responsible for responding to user input and perform interactions on the data model objects.
+The controller is responsible for responding to the user input and perform interactions on the data model objects.
 The controller receives the input, it validates the input and then performs the business operation that modifies the state of the data model.

 Struts2 is a MVC based framework.
 In the coming chapters, let us see how we can use the MVC methodology within Struts2.